Liverpool F.C. 9–0 AFC Bournemouth: Tributes to Olivia Pratt-Korbel

-In the 9th minute of the match, with Liverpool leading 2–0, a minute's applause commenced, to pay tribute to nine-year-old Olivia Pratt-Korbel: a girl from Liverpool who was killed by a trespasser in her own home.
+In the ninth minute of the match, a minute's applause was held in tribute to Olivia Pratt-Korbel, a nine-year-old girl from Liverpool who was murdered by a trespasser in her home.
 This was the first fixture played by Liverpool since the shooting.
-Two days prior to the match in a press conference, manager Klopp had described the killing as "such a tragedy" before saying "If we can help, we will".
-On the day of the match, Klopp wrote in his programme notes: “Nine years old?
+In a press conference two days before the match, Jürgen Klopp had described the killing as "such a tragedy", before saying, "If we can help, we will".
+On the day of the match, Klopp wrote in his programme notes: "Nine years old?
 How can this happen?
 How is it even possible?
 I cannot comprehend it and the more I think about it, the more difficult it becomes to understand.
 That it could happen in a city as special as this one where people look out for one another and stand together makes even less sense.
-I would like to pass on the sympathies of everyone at Liverpool to Olivia’s family.
-They are in my thoughts and prayers.”
+I would like to pass on the sympathies of everyone at Liverpool to Olivia's family.
+They are in my thoughts and prayers."

-After the match, Liverpool captain Jordan Henderson removed his shirt with a vest underneath bearing the slogan: “RIP Olivia YNWA".
-He then tweeted "That was for Olivia" later that evening.
+After the match, Liverpool captain Jordan Henderson removed his shirt with a vest underneath bearing the slogan: "RIP Olivia YNWA".
+Later that evening, he tweeted, "That was for Olivia".